 Linking their answer back to the question asked.

-As such, in today’s blogpost, I’ll be sharing the importance of linking back & how you can apply this technique on a question of “Forces“.
+As such, in today’s article, I’ll be sharing the importance of linking back to the question& how you can apply this technique to a question on the topic of “Energy“.

 This is a question testing students on the topic of Energy.

 I’ve seen many students who tend to lose marks in similar questions as the one above because they omitted a very important part of the structure – the link-back.

 By linking the answer to the question asked, your child’s answer will be more coherent.
 More importantly, this also helps to lower the likelihood of losing marks unnecessarily.